Adult holding a baby

 • One party deciding that the original settlement was unfair – this could be due to the intentional, or unintentional, non-disclosure of relevant facts (such as a promotion or job offer) or undervaluation of an asset which has a significant impact on the agreement.

-• One party believing that they were pressurised into the original settlement.
+• One party believing that they were pressured into the original settlement.

-How long after seperation can a post-divorce financial claim be made?
+How long after separation can a post-divorce financial claim be made?

 There is no time limit on claims made post-divorce.
 If a party’s financial claims have not been dismissed by order of the court, so long as that party has not remarried, it is open to either party to make a claim at any point in the future.
-The significance of this has been made clear by decisions in the courts, in particular the famous case of entrepreneur Dale Vince.
+The court will fully consider all the individual circumstances of any claim, no matter the length of time since separation, so it is vital to safeguard yourself from any future claims if you can.
+We will support you in finalising the most appropriate outcome possible, to minimise the risk of any post-divorce claims.

 Vince’s first wife claimed against him over 20 years after their divorce, following the success of a wind turbine business Vince had established following their separation.
 This business had made Vince extremely wealthy, far more than either party could have foreseen when they separated.
 At the time, the modest financial circumstances of both parties led to them not finalising their financial settlement, which meant that Vince’s former wife’s claim was successful.